 Do you want to find groups and support in the community that might help you improve your health and wellbeing?
 You can find lots of local support from charities to social groups in the Health Connections Mendip Directory.

-The Mendip Disability Forum meets four times a year at a venue in Mendip and provides an opportunity for disabled people and carers living in the area to be consulted and informed on a range of issues from different organisations.
+The Mendip Disability Forum meets four times a year at Pilton Working Men’s Club and Village Hall, providing an opportunity for disabled people and carers living in the area to be consulted and informed on a range of issues from different organisations.
 Speakers are invited to provide information on services giving members an opportunity to raise their views.
+The meeting runs from 10:30 to 3:30 and usually comprises 2 visiting speakers, a break for lunch and a social activity.
+The next dates are:

 The Compass Disability Network is a Network of disabled people, their carers and organisations that represent disabled people, which works to improve access and inclusion to services and facilities.